lukedev820/Personal-Website/content/posts/xyz-rant.md

 I have no idea why my domain keeps getting flagged but its infuriating because I don't find out until I go to show my website to someone just to find its been purged from existence.
 I could just remove my domain and use the default url provided by github pages but it's too lengthy, hard to remember, and github is blocked by my schools firewall 😅.

-If you have had a similar experience and or know how to avoid this from happening please feel free to <a href="mailto:raidernight920@gmail.com?subject=Possible solution to your domain troubles">send me an email.</a>
+If you've had a similar experience and or know how to avoid this from happening please feel free to <a href="mailto:raidernight920@gmail.com?subject=Possible solution to your domain troubles">send me an email.</a>